 |Age when saving starts||% of salary to save each year|

 That question depends on many factors the crystal ball probably has yet to divulge.
 Will you have a mortgage?
 Will you want to travel in retirement?
 What do you think is your life expectancy?
 These are the types of questions that can only be answered by you — and many of those questions will change from year to year.

 A financial planner will probably tell you, as a general rule, you will need around 80% of your pre-retirement income to live comfortably.
 That percentage can go up and down depending on debt, health, hobbies, and other factors.
 The best approach is to make realistic estimates of the day to day expenses and the costs associated with your ideal lifestyle in retirement.
 When going through this exercise, don't forget to add in expected Social Security income.
-The chart below gives a general estimate of expected Social Security income based on salary.
+The link below will send you to the Social Security Administration Benefits Estimator, which will give a general estimate of expected Social Security income based on salary.